-The main objective of this section is to investigate how the LV symmetry represented by the presence of two orthogonal constant vectors in the equation that governs the dynamics of the scalar quantum field, Eq. \eqref{KG_equation}, modifies the dispersion relation responsible for the deviation of the Casimir energy and pressure, when compared with the scenario without spacetime anisotropy.
-As we have already mentioned we will consider different boundary conditions imposed in the fields $\phi(x)$ on the plates, represented in Fig. \ref{Plates}.
+The main objective of this section is to investigate how the LV symmetry, represented by the presence of two orthogonal constant vectors in the equation governing the dynamics of the scalar quantum field, Eq. \eqref{KG_equation}, modifies the dispersion relation that is responsible for the deviation of the Casimir energy and pressure when compared with the scenario without spacetime anisotropy.
+As we have already mentioned, we will consider different boundary conditions imposed on the fields $\phi(x)$ on the plates, as represented in Fig. \ref{Plates}.

-As explained before, in this analysis we will assume the presence of two orthogonal constant four-vectors, $u^\mu$ and $ v^\nu$, coupled to the scalar quantum field.
-Throughout our development we will consider $u^\mu$ being time-like unitary for-vector, $u^\mu=(1, \ 0, \ 0 , \ 0)$.
-As to the unitary for-vector $v^\mu$, it will be space-like.
-Two distinct configurations will be investigated: the vector $v^\mu$ parallel to the plates, and perpendicular to them.
-So, for this vector, without loss of generality, we will consider $v^\mu=(0, \ 1, \ 0 , \ 0)$ and $v^\mu=(0, 0, 0, 1)$ for the parallel and perpendicular configurations, respectively.
+As previously explained, in this analysis, we assume the presence of two orthogonal constant four-vectors, $u^\mu$ and $v^\nu$, coupled to the scalar quantum field.
+Throughout our development, we consider $u^\mu$ as a time-like unitary four-vector, $u^\mu=(1, 0, 0 , 0)$.
+As for the unitary four-vector $v^\mu$, it is space-like, and we will investigate two distinct configurations: the vector $v^\mu$ parallel to the plates and perpendicular to them.
+Therefore, without loss of generality, we consider $v^\mu=(0, 1, 0 , 0)$ and $v^\mu=(0, 0, 0, 1)$ for the parallel and perpendicular configurations, respectively.

-In order to develop our formalism, first we have to obtain the normalized solutions of Eq. \eqref{KG_equation} satisfying specific boundary conditions on the plates and thus obtain the corresponding Hamiltonian operator.
-Having this operator, we can calculate the total vacuum energy of the system and then determine the Casimir energy for each one cases.
+In order to develop our formalism, we first need to obtain the normalized solutions of Eq. \eqref{KG_equation} satisfying specific boundary conditions on the plates.
+This will allow us to obtain the corresponding hamiltonian operator.
+Once we have this operator, we can calculate the total vacuum energy of the system and then determine the Casimir energy for each case.